Doirani railway station: History

 The station opened in 1896 as part of the Salonica Monastir railway, built by the Enotikos Thessalonica-Istanbul Company Built in the French architectural style when the line was opened.
 The station, along with the vital railhead, was annexed by Greece on 18 October 1912 during the First Balkan War.
-In the summer (July-August) of 1913, during the final phase of the Second Balkan War, the station was looted by retreating Bulgarian troops. recodered for posterity by postcards printed depicting the events.
+In the summer (July–August) of 1913, during the final phase of the Second Balkan War, the station was looted by retreating Bulgarian troops.

 On 17 October 1925, The Greek government purchased the Greek sections of the former Salonica Monastir railway, and the railway became part of the Hellenic State Railways, with the remaining section north of Florina seeded to Yugoslavia.
 On 20 August 1944, during the German Occupation, a German guard was attacked by ELAS forces.
 In 1970, OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.
 On 1 January 1971, the station and most of the Greek rail infrastructure were transferred to the Hellenic Railways Organisation S.A., a state-owned corporation.
 The station closed in 1987 as it was not included in the design of the new Thessaloniki-Istanbul railway line.
 Freight traffic declined sharply when the state-imposed monopoly of OSE for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down.

 In 2001 the infrastructure element of OSE was created, known as GAIAOSE; it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
 In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.